 Jack & Jill Center was established in 1942 by the Junior League of Greater Fort Lauderdale as an emergency nursery school, providing childcare during World War II to women entering the workforce for the first time as their husbands were called overseas.

-Today, 80 years later, Jack & Jill Center is a nonprofit 501(c)(3) community-based organization that provides comprehensive, holistic, wraparound support services to children of high-need parents who work or attend school in order to improve their wellbeing and quality of life.
+Today, over 81 years later, Jack & Jill Center is a nonprofit 501(c)(3) community-based organization that provides comprehensive, holistic, wraparound support services to children of high-need parents who work or attend school in order to improve their wellbeing and quality of life.
 Jack & Jill Center is the oldest nonprofit provider of early childhood education in Broward County, and at our core, our critical work has remained the same since our inception: we continue to serve families—primarily women-led households, educate children, and both support and advocate for families and our community.